qwjyh/xdbm/README.md

 # xdbm
 _Cross device backup manager_,
-to manage backups on several storages mounted on multiple devices with a single repository.
+which manages backups on several storages mounted on multiple devices with a single repository.

 ## Usage
 1. `xdbm init` to setup new device(i.e. PC).